WelSimLLC/welsim.github.io/collections/_posts/2023-08-22-automated-regression-testing-for-general-purpose-engineering-simulation-cae-software.md

 ### Data Persistence Testing
 Data persistence testing is relatively difficult in the testing system, so it requires developers to have a deep understanding of the product.
-After continuous updates, it needs to be ensured the new project is compatibile with project files from older versions.
-Modern CAE software is updated frequently; therefore, guaranteeing that persistent project data from atleast the last three years can be read and converted is sufficient.
+After continuous updates, it needs to be ensured the new project is compatible with project files from older versions.
+Modern CAE software is updated frequently; therefore, guaranteeing that persistent project data from at least the last three years can be read and converted is sufficient.
 From a maintenance cost reduction perspective, there is no need to support project files from a very long time ago.

 In addition to these, there are other essential testing aspects such as security testing, localization and globalization testing, memory stress testing, etc. Due to space limitations, these aspects are not elaborated here.